-CourseThe English program at Shalom College is designed to meet the needs, interests and abilities of a wide range ofDescriptionstudents and to prepare them for the various roles in life.
+The English program at Shalom College is designed to meet the needs, interests and abilities of a wide range of students and to prepare them for the various roles in life.
 Our goal is to develop and refine the student's ability to compose, comprehend and present spoken and written English, fluently, appropriately, effectively and critically - for a wide range of personal and social purposes and specified audiences.

-CourseYear 9: Students in Year 9 English will engage in a wide variety of English components to prepare them for laterUnitsyears.
+Year 9: Students in Year 9 English will engage in a wide variety of English components to prepare them for later years.
 This will include developing and refining the student's ability to compose, comprehend and present spoken and written English.
 Assessment pieces will include; written exams, assignments, and oral presentations.

-Year 10: Essential English (EN01): This subject is available to students by invitation only.
+Year 10: Essential English: This subject is available to students by invitation only.
 Parents will be notified in writing with the invitation for their student to join this class.
-The EN01 course is designed for students to consolidate basic literacy skills with a view to selecting Essential English in Years 11 and 12.
+The Essential English course is designed for students to consolidate basic literacy skills with a view to selecting Essential English in Years 11 and 12.
 Assessment pieces will include assignments and oral presentations.

-General English (EN02): This subject is compulsory for all Year 10 students, except for those students invited to EN01.
-Students wishing to undertake English as a part of their tertiary entrance pathway must choose EN02 as their English course, however, an ATAR may still be acquired without taking EN02.
+General English: This subject is compulsory for all Year 10 students, except for those students invited to Essential English.
+Students wishing to undertake English as a part of their tertiary entrance pathway must choose General English as their English course, however, an ATAR may still be acquired without taking General English.
 This course will cover analytical, persuasive, imaginative and reflective genres in a way that ensure students learn to read widely, work independently, and progressively learn to self-edit their work in addition to conferencing with their class teachers.